 - At what stage of criminal justice process does the defendant argue the right to a speedy trial.

-Notes: recently, the People of the State of California argued that the right to a speedy trial attaches at the time the complaint is filed.
+Note: Prosecutors often argue that the right to a speedy trial attaches at the time the complaint is filed.
 This is incorrect: Serna v.
 Superior Court clearly states that this right attaches by the filing of the complaint or arrest, whichever is first.